15 Non-Technical Slot Canyons

 Location: Along the Utah/Arizona border near Kanab

-Family-Friendly: Kids and older hikers will enjoy the Buckskin Gulch and Wire Pass trailheads.
+Family-Friendly: Kids will enjoy the Buckskin Gulch and Wire Pass trailheads.
 The Middle Route is more challenging, but doable (even for adventure-seeking older kids).
 Consider hiring a guide for the Middle Route.

 Grand Staircase–Escalante Area